-The Dooley Award Ceremony will be held during a Weekend Celebration April 28/29, 2017.
-See below for more of the weekend’s scheduled activities.
-The Award Ceremony will take place at the Eck Visitor Center on Notre Dame’s campus (next to the ND Bookstore).
+The Dooley Award Ceremony was held during a Weekend Celebration April 28/29, 2017.
+The Award Ceremony took place at the Eck Visitor Center on Notre Dame’s campus (next to the ND Bookstore).

 GALA-ND/SMC, the Gay and Lesbian Alumni/ae of the University of Notre Dame and Saint Mary’s College, is proud to announce the winner of the 2017 Thomas A. Dooley Award.
 This year’s award recipient is Kristen Matha SMC ’03.

 As a student, Kristen, was a four-year letter winner in basketball and served as student trustee.
 As an alumna, she currently serves on the Saint Mary’s College Alumnae Association Board of Directors and in 2013, she received the Outstanding Young Alumna Award.
 Kristen has also served on the GALA ND/SMC Board of Trustees.
 Currently, she is an Associate Director of Academic and Membership Affairs for the National Collegiate Athletic Association (NCAA).
 Kristen is married to her wife Kendra, who together raise their son Micah.

 In selecting Kristen for this prestigious award, she is being recognized for her committed service to the LGBT community.
 In 2014, she led the NCAA national office LGBTQ-A employee resource group launch and under her leadership the group had significant impact on the development of LGBTQ inclusive policies.
 Kristen has also facilitated numerous LGBTQ inclusion trainings for NCAA staff, student-athletes and administrators.
 It was through this work, that Kristen was able to assist Saint Mary’s College with developing a student leader workshop focused on creating a more welcoming and inclusive campus for LGBTQ students.